Relapsing MS Therapy Co-Pay Assistance

 - April 16, 2018

-Ashley R. is a paid employee of Teva Neuroscience, Inc.
+Ashley R. has been compensated by Teva Neuroscience, Inc.

 Understanding insurance benefits and out-of-pocket costs can be overwhelming and confusing.
 Don’t worry.
 Teva’s Shared Solutions® could be the resource you’re looking for!
-We have a dedicated team of Benefits Specialists to answer your insurance questions related to COPAXONE® (glatiramer acetate injection).
+We have a dedicated team of Patient Access Specialists to answer your insurance questions related to COPAXONE® (glatiramer acetate injection).

 To start, we’ll provide information on insurance deductibles and co-pays as well as how this affects you.
 A co-pay is your part of the prescription cost and depends on what type of insurance plan you have.
 Co-pays can vary widely.